Don’t let the lifestyle of a digital nomad lead you into debt. Here are some tips for nomads and freelancers on managing money and paying off debt.

-This isn’t a sustainable habit and it leads to unnecessary stresses.
+This isn’t a sustainable habit and it leads to unnecessary stress.
 Instead, get into the habit of keeping your fridge stocked and cooking almost all meals at home.
-Carry a small aeropress or coffee filter in your suitcase to make decent coffee on the go.
+Carry a small Aeropress or coffee filter in your suitcase to make decent coffee on the go.

 Between meals, head out for some fresh air and to see whatever sights are around.
 Do that for free without needing to buy a takeout coffee or stopping in a diner for dinner.

 If you’re not in the habit of buying groceries to cook at home, it’s always a surprise when you start doing it.
 You have to hand over a decently-sized chunk of money all at once.
 But that chunk of money will sustain you for a week or two.